-This article lists the main points you need to know about the UK Health and Safety Act 1974.
+This article lists the main points you need to know about the UK Health and Safety at Work Act 1974 (HASAWA).

 The main objectives of the ACT are: